Foundations of Communications and PR

-This one-day introductory PR course covers all the core concepts and techniques that underlie the discipline of professional communications.
-You will master the full range of practical tools and best practice that effective communication professionals use to shape reputation and influence stakeholders through the media, online and by direct engagement.
+This PR fundamentals course covers all the core concepts and techniques that underlie the discipline of professional communications.
+You will master the full range of practical tools and best practice that effective communication professionals use to shape reputation and influence stakeholders.
+Topics include PR disciplines, communication strategy, campaigns, media relations and social media.

 The PR landscape

 This module is a colourful induction into the modern public relations industry: a sweeping view of the big picture, giving context to best practice.